Day trips. Hiking with bandannas. What you should keep in mind as Washington’s outdoors spaces open back up

 “We’re going to try and be as creative as we can while maintaining our focus on safety,” Vogl said.
 “We’re all going to have to be patient with our land managers and government officials.”

-Similar adjustments will be necessary for trail work, which takes advantage of spring, summer, and fall to maintain existing trails and build new ones.
+Similar adjustments will be necessary for trail work, which takes advantage of spring, summer and fall to maintain existing trails and build new ones.

 The Evergreen Mountain Bike Alliance is already a month behind on planned work to build new trails at Port Gamble Heritage Park, Tiger Mountain State Forest, Raging River State Park, and No. 2 Canyon outside Wenatchee.
 The statewide organization hopes to restart these volunteer efforts next month with smaller crews of one to two people.